Shey Peddy

-Sheylani Marie Peddy (born October 28, 1988) is an American basketball player for the Indiana Fever of the Women's National Basketball Association (WNBA) and for Çanakkale of the Turkish Super League.
+Sheylani Marie Peddy (born October 28, 1988) is an American basketball player who last played for the Indiana Fever of the Women's National Basketball Association (WNBA).
 She previously played for the Washington Mystics, Phoenix Mercury, and Los Angeles Sparks.
 She was drafted into the league by the Chicago Sky in the 2012 WNBA draft and spent several years playing on multiple professional teams overseas including the Flying Foxes in Austria, H.R.
 Le-Zion in Israel, and TSV 1880 Wasserburg in Germany, before finally making her WNBA debut with the Washington Mystics in 2019, seven years after she was originally drafted into the league.

 College

 Peddy spent two years (freshman and sophomore) at Wright State University and two years (junior and senior) at Temple University.
 She recorded 1,899 total points between the four years.
 At her senior year at Temple, she averaged 17.6 points, 4.8 rebounds, and 3.1 assists per game.